-The Abby Lyn Gillette Fellowship within the Birnbaum Women’s Leadership Network supports one rising 2L or 3L student spending their summer focused on promoting or improving women’s rights.
 The Gillette Fellowship was established in honor of the late Abby Lyn Gillette, former assistant dean of academic affairs at NYU School of Law from 2000 to 2008 and an independent consultant for the Dean’s Office for several years thereafter.
-During her time at NYU, she was responsible for introducing much of the technology that is central to the student experience at NYU Law.
+During her time at the Law School, she was responsible for introducing much of the technology that is central to the student experience still today.
 A loving wife, mother, and grandmother, Abby passed away on March 31, 2017, after a brief battle with leukemia.
 The Gillette Fellowship was established by Abby’s husband, Professor Clayton Gillette, and their son Alex, in honor of her commitment to advancing women’s leadership in the legal profession.

 2022 Abby Lyn Gillette Fellowship Recipient: Hannah Warntjes ’23